CNAG-Biomedical-Informatics/convert-pheno/docs/tutorial.md

         - **routesOfAdministration**, an `array` with specific mappings for `treatments`.

     ???
-Tip "Defining the values in the property `dictionary`" Before assigning values to `dictionary` it's important that you think about which ontologies you want to use.
+Tip "Defining the values in the property `dictionary`" Before assigning values to `dictionary` it's important that you think about which ontologies/terminologies you want to use.
 The field `project.ontology` defines the ontology for the whole project, but you can also specify a another antology at the Beacon v2 term level.
 Once you know which ontologies to use, then try searching for such term to get an accorate label for it.
-For example, if you have chosen `ncit`, you can search for the values within NCIt at [EBI Search](https://www.ebi.ac.uk/ols/ontologies/ncit). `Convert-Pheno` will use these values to retrieve the actual ontology from its internal databases.
+For example, if you have chosen `ncit`, you can search for the values within NCIt at [EBI Search](https://www.ebi.ac.uk/ols/ontologies/ncit). `Convert-Pheno` will use these values to retrieve the actual ontology term from its internal databases.

     ???
 Abstract "About text similarity in database searches" `Convert-Pheno` comes with a few pre-configured databases and it will search for ontologies/terminologies there.
 Two two types of searches can be performed: